ABORTION CARE

 What to Expect

-• Finger prick to take a small blood sample to check for anemia and to see whether you’re Rh positive or negative
+Finger prick to take a small blood sample to check your blood iron levels

-During your second appointment, the doctor will give you an oral dose of mifepristone and a dose of misoprostol to take at home 24 to 48 hours later.
+The doctor will give you an oral dose of mifepristone and a dose of misoprostol to take at home 24 to 48 hours later

 1 Week After Your Visit